Only Much Louder, Babblefish and Motherswear: Cos of Vijay Nair of La'affaire Sisodia under probe | Politics

 Other names that have come up during the preliminary probe and could be indirectly associated with Nair, including through his co-directors, are Weirdass Comedy, Motormouth Writers and Rebellion Management among entities engaged in online gaming, betting and comedy shows, officials said citing Registrar of Companies records.

-While the Central Bureau of Investigation (CBI) is probing the role of Delhi's Deputy Chief Minister Manish Sisodia and at least 14 other individuals, including Nair, for alleged corruption in the implementation of the Delhi Excise Policy, top government officials said that the Ministry of Corporate Affairs (MCA) is looking into a maze of corporate entities associated with these 15 persons named in the FIR filed by the premier investigative agency.
+While the Central Bureau of Investigation (CBI) is probing the role of Delhi's Deputy Chief Minister Manish Sisodia and several other individuals, including Nair, for alleged corruption in the implementation of the Delhi Excise Policy, top government officials said that the Ministry of Corporate Affairs (MCA) is looking into a maze of corporate entities associated with those named in the FIR filed by the premier investigative agency.

 A day after being raided by the CBI, Sisodia and his party, the Aam Aadmi Party, described the CBI action as politically motivated and claimed that the BJP government is scared of Arvind Kejriwal's emergence as a ''national alternative'' to Prime Minister Narendra Modi.